Marshall IslandsOfficial Name: Republic of the Marshall Islands

 Communication: The Marshall Islands relies primarily on radio in the remote outer islands, which causes some communication problems.
 Local telephone service as well as worldwide international long distance is available on Majuro and Ebeye.
 The cost for international calls is quite expensive.
 Internet service is also available and is relatively expensive.

 Health facilities in Majuro and Ebeye are adequate for routine medical problems.
 There are few or no health facilities available elsewhere in the Marshall Islands.
 Majuro has a private clinic and a public hospital.
 Ebeye also has a public hospital.
+Though the hospital has diagnostic medical equipment, it is not always functioning due to maintenance problems and technician staffing difficulties.
 Most outer islands have medical dispensaries.
 Serious medical problems requiring hospitalization and/or medical evacuation to the United States can cost tens of thousands of dollars.
-Prescription and over the counter medicine may not be available.
-We recommend that you bring a supply of your prescription medication when you visit.
+Prescription and over-the-counter medicines might not be available.
 Doctors and hospitals often expect immediate cash payment for health services.
 However, the local cost for service is quite minimal.

 Travel & Transportation

-TRAFFIC SAFETY AND ROAD CONDITIONS: While in the Marshall Islands, you may encounter road conditions that differ significantly from those in the United States.
-The information below concerning the Marshall Islands is provided for general reference only and may not be totally accurate in a particular location or circumstance.
+Road Conditions and Safety: While in the Marshall Islands, you may encounter road conditions that differ significantly from those in the United States.
+The information below concerning the Marshall Islands is provided for general reference only and may not be completely accurate in a particular location or circumstance.

-Majuro atoll has only one main road.
+Majuro atoll has only one main road and there are no street addresses or house numbers.
 The road is paved, but there are few traffic signs and no traffic lights.
-While driving, you should be alert for dogs, chickens, and pigs roaming the streets and children darting into the road.
+While driving, you should be alert for dogs, chickens, and pigs roaming the streets, and children darting into the road, especially after dark.
 Children frequently play dangerous games with vehicles, running in front of or behind vehicles.
 Drinking and driving is common, especially on the weekends, so use caution.
-Walking beside the street can be dangerous due to poor lighting, absence of sidewalks, and drivers who may have been drinking.
+Walking beside the street can be dangerous due to poor lighting, the absence of sidewalks, and drivers who may have been drinking.
+On outer atolls, there is no transportation for evacuation to the rudimentary medical facilities on the two atolls with hospitals (Majuro and Kwajalein).

-Vehicle traffic proceeds slowly, rarely over 25 miles per hour.
+Traffic Laws: Vehicle traffic proceeds slowly, rarely more than 25 miles per hour.
 Roads experience temporary flooding after heavy rains and during especially high tides.
-Since there are few streetlights, visibility is poor, and night driving requires special caution.
+Because there are few streetlights, visibility is poor, and night driving requires special caution.
 For specific information concerning drivers’ permits, vehicle inspection, road tax, and mandatory insurance, please contact the Embassy of the Republic of the Marshall Islands.